entozoon/psion-pi/README.md

 Battery life estimates (conservative too!:
 18650 x 1 (2500mah) = 2h 15m
 18650 x 3 (7500mah) = 6h 45m

+Mine are 20A maximum discharge.
+If they're in parallel, you get more mAh and current capability, as it's shared around.
+And anyway, 20A discharge?
+Fokk, it'll be nowhere near.
+I just need a nice chonky step-up.
+If it doesn't work, build a series one with BMS etc.

 ## Keyboard